louisesykes198/the-crochet-files/DEPLOYMENT.md

 # 🧶 The Crochet Files

+# 🚀 Deployment

-## 🚀 Deployment
+## 🚀 Heroku Deployment

-🚀 Deploying the crochet-files Django App to Heroku
+Deploying the crochet-files Django App to Heroku
 Note: These instructions assume you have a verified Heroku account and an Eco Dynos plan via the GitHub Student Developer Pack.

 🛠️ 1.
 Create a New Heroku App